 - Protects skin and body against pathogens: Breast milk contains several antibodies and has strong anti-infective properties (2).
 These antibodies can prevent pathogenic invasion of minor cuts and bruises on the infant’s body.

 The fatty acids present in breast milk, such as oleic acid, also play a part in eliminating bacteria.
 Oleic acid can kill the bacteria called Staphylococcus aureus (3), which is commonly present on the skin (4).

 - Reduces and repairs skin damage: The linolenic acid present in breast milk has two variants namely omega-3 and omega-6 fatty acids.
 The acid mitigates the damage to the baby’s skin due to sunlight (5).

 Topical application of omega 3 and 6 fatty acids can bring down the inflammatory response of the skin damaged by UV light.
 It means a breast milk bath could help remedy any sunburns on the baby’s skin.

-- Heal small wounds: The omega fatty acids in the milk can heal minor wounds and provide relief.
+- Heals small wounds: The omega fatty acids in the milk can heal minor wounds and provide relief.
 The fatty acids achieve it by intervening in the wound repair function of the skin.

-- Soothe diaper rash and eczema: Research has shown that breast milk can be used as a safe topical remedy for curing diaper dermatitis (diaper rash) and eczema (6) (7).
+- Soothes diaper rash and eczema: Research has shown that breast milk can be used as a safe topical remedy for curing diaper dermatitis (diaper rash) and eczema (8) (9).
 Breast milk is considered a low-cost and reliable alternative to topical ointments used for the treatment of these skin conditions.
 Therefore, a breast milk bath can be an ideal home remedy for diaper rash and eczema.